tc39/notes/es6/2012-09/sept-20.md

 # Formal Parameter Scope
 (Presented by Brendan Eich, Mozilla)

-With regard to default formal parameters…
+With regard to default formal parameters...

 Previously, all to the LEFT are in scope,
 `let *`: